 Welcome to the MLFD

-Our mission is to strive, with a positive, professional attitude, to provide competent emergency services to the citizens who live, work and visit Mount Laurel Township.
+To strive with a positive and professional attitude to provide competent emergency services to the citizens who live, work and visit Mount Laurel Township.

 Connect with NJOEM